 In addition to her work in the site remediation field, Elizabeth has experience working at sites subject to wetland regulations and credit programs, as well as documenting the extent of wetlands, ecological sampling and biological data gathering.
+Elizabeth has also interned with Region 2 of the United States Environmental Protection Agency.

 As published in: NJ Cannabis Insider May 3, 2018